FinesseJones/open-antigravity/README.md

 We aim to build a platform that redefines developer productivity.
 Here are the key features we are building towards:

+- **🌌 Best of All Worlds:** Aims to fuse the best features of Cursor, Windsurf, Kiro, Trae, Trae CN, Qoder, and Antigravity into a single, cohesive experience.

 - **🔌 Universal LLM Gateway:**
   Break free from vendor lock-in.
 Open-Antigravity is designed as a universal translation layer for Large Language Models.
 Connect to anything from OpenAI's GPT-5, Anthropic's Claude, and Google's Gemini to open models like Llama, Grok, and Qwen, or specialized APIs like Deepseek and Kimi.
 A unified interface means your agents and tools work seamlessly across all of them.